 We also grant performance share awards.
 For awards granted in 2023 and 2022, awards are earned in amounts between 0% and 200% of the participant's target performance share award, based on (i) the payout percentage associated with Civeo's relative total shareholder return (TSR) rank among a peer group of other companies and (ii) the payout percentage associated with Civeo's cumulative operating cash flow over the performance period relative to a preset target.
-Awards granted in 2021 are earned in amounts between 0% and 200% of the participant's target performance share award, based on (i) the payout percentage associated with Civeo's relative TSR rank among a peer group of other companies and (ii) the payout percentage associated with Civeo's cumulative free cash flow over the performance period relative to a preset target.
+Awards granted in 2021 are earned in amounts between 0% and 200% of the participant's target performance share award, based on (i) the payout percentage associated with Civeo's relative TSR rank among a peer group of other companies and (ii) the payout percentage associated with Civeo's relative free cash flow over the performance period relative to a preset target.
 The fair value of the TSR portion of each performance share is estimated using option-pricing models at the grant date.
-The fair value of the operating cash flow and free cash flow portion of each performance share is based on the closing market price of our common shares on the date of grant and adjusted throughout the performance period based on our estimate of the most probable outcome of such performance conditions.
+The fair value of the operating cash flow and free cash flow portion of each performance share is based on our estimate of the most probable outcome of such performance conditions.
 The resulting costs for each portion of the award are recognized over the period during which an employee is required to provide service in exchange for the awards, usually the vesting period.